Live eBay market data, with sold and active estimates labeled separately

 How do I find out what something sold for on eBay?

 Search for the item on eBay, then filter results to "Sold Items" in the left sidebar on desktop (or under "Filter" on mobile).
 This shows completed sales with actual prices paid.
-Alternatively, use the search form above — it queries eBay's completed listings API and returns the price range, average, and recent comp titles in seconds without navigating eBay's filter UI.
+The search form above attempts sold-comps research first and labels active-listing estimates when sold data is limited.

 Why are listed prices different from sold prices on eBay?